linode/docs/docs/guides/websites/cms/cpanel/set-up-dns-services-on-cpanel/index.md

 ## Using Linode's DNS Manager as a Secondary

-When using BIND install on cPanel as primary nameserver and the Linode DNS Servers as a secondary, you want to set all of the nameservers at your registrar.
+When using BIND installed on cPanel as primary nameserver and the Linode DNS Servers as a secondary, set all of the nameservers at your registrar.
 You should have a list like this:

 -   `ns1.example.com`
 -   `ns2.example.com`